 The next stage is to move to spline your curves in the Graph Editor, and add the in-betweens.
 At this stage it's a question of tidying the curves and adding detail like overlapping action, eye darts, and any other small bits of business.

-The basic process is
+The basic process is always the same

 - Film yourself, or someone else, acting it out, or find reference online.
+Acting the shot out yourself can be a huge help.

 - Turn your thumbnail sketches into key poses in Maya